The Women's Room

 Marilyn French

-Marilyn French (1929 -) is regarded as one of the greatest living feminist writers.
-Her controversial and provocative first novel THE WOMEN’S ROOM, published in 1977, sold 20 million copies worldwide and quickly became a classic of the women’s movement.
-Marilyn French is also a literary critic, her articles and stories appearing in a wide range of journals and anthologies.
+Marilyn French (1929 - 2009) was regarded as one of the greatest living feminist writers.
+Her controversial and provocative first novel, THE WOMEN’S ROOM, published in 1977, sold 20 million copies worldwide and quickly became a classic of the women’s movement.
+Marilyn French was also a literary critic.
+She died in May 2009.

 Returns